-Independent Trustees are paid an annual retainer of \$2,000 per Fund for their services, including attendance at meetings of the Board.
+Independent Trustees are paid an annual retainer for their services, including attendance at meetings of the Board.
 All Trustees are reimbursed for their travel expenses and other reasonable out-of-pocket expenses incurred in connection with attending Board meetings.
-In addition, each Independent Trustee is entitled to reimbursement for reasonable travel and other out-of-pocket expenses up to \$3,000 per calendar year for educational resources, including attending educational programs to stay informed about industry and regulatory developments.
-The Trust does not accrue pension or retirement benefits as part of the Fund's expenses, and Trustees are not entitled to benefits upon retirement from the Board.
+In addition, each Independent Trustee is entitled to reimbursement for reasonable out-of-pocket expenses for educational resources, including attending educational programs to stay informed about industry and regulatory developments.
+The Trust has no pension or retirement plan.

-The table shows the compensation paid to Trustees for the fiscal year ended July 31, 2023 by the Fund Complex.\
+The table shows the compensation paid to Trustees for the fiscal year ended July 31, 2023 by the Fund Complex.

 Compensation Compensation Deferred Total Compensation from the Fund Complex Paid to Trustee

 Independent Trustees

 Emeka O. Oguh \$70,950 \$0 \$70,950

 Daniel Dorn \$70,950 \$0 \$70,950

 Michael S. Pagano \$77,450 \$0 \$77,450

-Interested Trustee
+Interested Trustee • -

 Wesley R. Gray \$0 \$0 \$0

-\ The Adviser, and not the Fund, is responsible for compensating the Trustees.
+The Adviser, and not the Funds, is responsible for compensating the Trustees.